thakurarjun247/jobhunter/README.md

 # jobhunter README

+## There are three Ways to run it.

+## 0. Run using the JobHunterapplication file in the IDE
+This only works in the dev envioronment.
- ## How to build and run using maven in mac terminal?
+ ## 1. How to build and run using maven in mac terminal?

 ### Build the Application Using Maven:
 Compile the application and package it into a JAR file using the Maven wrapper.
 This step will create the executable JAR file in the target directory.